jmcoleman/sequelizedBurger/README.md

 ### Prerequisites

-Node, NPM, MySql, Express, Handlebars
+Node, NPM, MySql, Express, Handlebars, Sequelize

 ### Installing

 To get a development environment up and running, clone the repository locally.
-You will need node installed, npm, express, handlebars and mysql.
+You will need node installed, npm, express, handlebars, sequelize and mysql.

 ## Running tests